imyank/Neural-Architecture-Search-using-Genetic-Algorithm/README.md

-For the implementation refer the report
+For the implementation refer the report.